lee-dohm/lee-dohm.github.io/_posts/2013-02-02-the-abusive-relationship-that-is-the-american-cable-industry.md

 title: The Abusive Relationship That Is the American Cable Industry
 tags: Geeky
 date: 2013-02-02 13:04:00 -0700

+excerpt: I just got done reading [I Fought the Cord and the Cord Won](http://www.macworld.com/article/2026550/i-fought-the-cord-and-the-cord-won.html) over at [MacWorld](http://www.macworld.com/).
+It is a well-written article that examines one man's attempt to divest his family of cable television and to use Internet-based alternatives, an option that is becoming increasingly more attractive for many and one that I have been using happily for several months now.
 ---

 I just got done reading [I Fought the Cord and the Cord Won](http://www.macworld.com/article/2026550/i-fought-the-cord-and-the-cord-won.html) over at [MacWorld](http://www.macworld.com/).
 It is a well-written article that examines one man's attempt to divest his family of cable television and to use Internet-based alternatives, an option that is becoming increasingly more attractive for many and one that I have been using happily for several months now.